Skip to content

 Source: projectswithkids.com

-Some families have a route and schedule mapped out to reach their ideal fireworks perch each year—a key spot along a river, a rooftop view, or a hill near a casino or amusement park.
+Some families have a route and schedule mapped out to reach their ideal fireworks perch each year, like a key spot along a river, a rooftop view, or a hill near an amusement park.

-If you usually stop on the road to get a partial view of a far-off fireworks display after driving around too late, consider planning ahead of time this year.
+If you usually stop on the road to get a partial view of a far-off fireworks display, consider planning ahead this year.

-Ask friends and neighbors about their favorite fireworks locations and secrets, check out online suggestions, and head out early with snacks, beverages, bug spray, and a bathroom break plan.
+Ask friends and neighbors about their favorite fireworks locations and secrets, or check out online suggestions.
+Head out early with snacks, beverages, bug spray, and a bathroom break plan.

-As you plan your July 4th holiday, take advantage of RaiseRight to earn money back for your favorite church, school, or community organization while you shop.
+As you plan your July 4th holiday, use RaiseRight to earn money back while you shop for whatever you need.